glbala87/ELLA_tool/docs/manual/top-bar.md

 In the current iteration, no collision warnings will be shown if another user is editing the information at the same time, and there is a risk for overwriting each other's work if this happens.
 :::

-## Analysis history for previously finished samples
+## Analysis history for previously finalized samples

-When a previously analysed sample is opened in ANALYSES mode, a drop-down menu in the top bar (right) provides an option for viewing the exact state at an earlier, finished step (review or finalize):
+When a previously finalized sample is opened, all variants are shown with the variant interpretations, classifications and annotation available at the time of the last finalized interpretation round.
+As this may differ from the current state (especially if the interpretation was done a long time ago), a warning about historical data is given.
+To instead view current data, or any previous interpretation rounds (including non-finalized steps), use the drop-down menu in the top bar (right):

 <div style="text-indent: 4%;"><img src="./img/analyses_history_select.png"></div>

-This shows all variant interpretations as well as the annotation available at the selected time.
 Note that if you click `REOPEN` (button the right of the drop-down) for a finalized sample, the annotation and variant interpretations shown are always equal to the most current state.

 ::: warning NOTE
 This history view is specific to analyses performed in [ANALYSES mode](/manual/workflows.html#analyses-workflow-for-samples) and does not include history of independent variant interpretations performed in [VARIANTS mode](/manual/workflows.html#variants-workflow-for-independent-variants) (if any).
 See also [variant-specific classification histories](/manual/classification-section.html#variants-with-a-previous-interpretation).